ivanqiu819/F3BE/README.md

 The structure of new project
 </p>

+If you find any problems about the structure of data, you may download an example project(processed data) via this link: https://drive.google.com/file/d/1PC_3cX9a40iiUJX_KnKKg9o1HN8fD4sV/view?usp=sharing

 ### Intrinsic Calibration

 First, we need to calibrate the intrinsic parameters of each camera.
 This is done using a checkerboard calibration board.
 The photos of the calibration board should be taken by each camera in different poses to ensure accurate calibration.